jamescherti/jamescherti/README.md

 - **[ansible-role-gitolite](https://github.com/jamescherti/ansible-role-gitolite)**: An Ansible role that installs and configures Gitolite for managing Git repositories and access control on remote servers.

+- **[ansible-role-apt](https://github.com/jamescherti/ansible-role-apt)**: An Ansible role that manages the APT configuration and updates the /etc/apt/sources.list for Debian and Ubuntu systems.

 - **[jc-gentoo-portage](https://github.com/jamescherti/jc-gentoo-portage)**: This repository houses James Cherti's Gentoo Portage, which enables the compilation and installation of software packages on a Gentoo Linux system.

 - **[All projects by James Cherti](https://github.com/jamescherti?tab=repositories&q=&type=source&language=&sort=stargazers)**